 Some days you’re full of energy, working hard and grinding it out.
 And some days you don’t even feel like getting out of bed.

 If so, relax.
 We’ve all been there.

-The path to greatness can be hard at times and no one said it will be easy.
+The path to mastery can be hard at times and no one said it will be easy.
 You know that.

-You struggle finding the drive needed to do the things that matter most.
+And yet most people struggle to find the drive needed to do the things that matter most.

 Let’s find out.

 “A human being is the kind of machine that wears out from lack of use,” says George Leonard in his incredible book Mastery.
 He continues [emphasis mine]:

 “There are limits, of course, and we do need healthful rest and relaxation, but for the most part we gain energy by using energy.
 Often the best remedy for physical weariness is thirty minutes of aerobic exercise.
 In the same way, mental and spiritual lassitude is often cured by decisive action or the clear intention to act.”